 So far, Orléans was turning into one of my favorite cities!

-A statue of Joan of Arc in front of the Hotel Groslot.
+Joan of Arc statue in front of the Hotel Groslot.
 Look closely for the bullet holes from the liberation of Orléans in 1944, during WWII.

 The statue of Joan of Arc and Hotel Groslot.
 Engraving made by Isidore Laurent Deroy around the time it was sold to the city.
 Engraving courtesy of Wikipedia.